ndean06/Microsoft-30Day-SOC-Challenge/mini-projects/MP4-HandsOnKeyboard-Incident-Investigation.md

 Based on the available data, the activity observed on mydfir-ndean-vm appears confined to early-stage intrusion behaviors involving credential misuse, reconnaissance, and attempted execution of credential-theft tools.
 All malicious tooling appears to have been blocked or remediated by Microsoft Defender, and no evidence was identified showing further spread, persistence, or data compromise.

-This incident began with a compromised user account `jsmith/jennysmith` on `mydfir-ndean-vm`, leading to unauthorized remote access from a foreign IP.
+This incident began with a compromised user account jsmith/jennysmith on mydfir-ndean-vm, leading to unauthorized remote access from a foreign IP.
 Once connected, the attacker attempted credential theft using multiple Mimikatz variants, conducted discovery with AdFind and SOAPHound, and attempted privilege escalation through BadPotato.
 Defender intercepted each phase of the attack chain, preventing the attacker from gaining elevated privileges or moving laterally within the environment.

 No sensitive data was accessed, no persistence mechanisms were established, and no signs of ransomware deployment or exfiltration were observed.
 The activity was fully contained on mydfir-ndean-vm, and the attack was effectively neutralized before achieving its objectives.